mikhacavin/personal-webiste/src/content/pages/about.md

 \- When I have free time, I prefer to doing Exercise.

 > I recently working on Growing Company in Medan.
-If you want to hangout and talk with me, you can reach me on Instagram [@mikhacavin](https://www.instagram.com/mikhacavin/)
+If you want to Collaborate, hangout and talk with me, you can reach me on Instagram [@mikhacavin](https://www.instagram.com/mikhacavin/)

 ## End.